EN NL

 “Electronic maritime notifications by a seagoing vessel on arrival or departure from an EU port should be simplified.
 A harmonised system should be used, with separate data only having to be submitted once with the EU.”

-The implementation process of the new EMSWe Regulation started mid-August 2019 and will take a total of 6 years.
+The implementation process of the new EMSWe Regulation started mid-August 2019 and will take a total of six years.
 There is still a lot of (implementation) work to complete before 2025.
 It is important that this implementation process runs smoothly and actually ensures that on-board administrative burdens are reduced and that ships arriving or departing at every EU port can report in the same way and do not have to submit the same reports over and over again within the EU (following the ‘once -only principle’).

 KVNR - Niels van de Minkelis - Nautische en Technische zaken - web